RafaelaMartelo/hello-streamlit/README.md

 ## Acknowledgments

-This demo App was was developed upon the [hello-streamlit](https://github.com/streamlit/hello-streamlit) sample provided by Streamlit.
+This demo App was developed upon the [hello-streamlit](https://github.com/streamlit/hello-streamlit) sample provided by Streamlit.